China faces consequences if it helps Russia evade sanctions over Ukraine - Sullivan | Headlines

 Xi also expressed concern about the impact of sanctions on global finance, energy supplies, transportation and supply chains, amid growing signs that Western sanctions are limiting China's ability to buy Russian oil.
 Hu Xijin, former editor-in-chief of the state-backed Chinese Global Times newspaper, said on Twitter: "If Sullivan thinks he can persuade China to participate in sanctions against Russia, he will be disappointed."

-The International Monetary Fund last week said the crisis could also see China miss its 5.5% growth target this year, and its chief said she had spoken with China's top central banker and expected mounting pressure on Russia to end the war.
+International Monetary Fund Managing Director Kristalina Georgieva last week said the crisis could also see China miss its 5.5% growth target this year.
+She said she had spoken with China's top central banker and expected mounting pressure on Russia to end the war.
 While in Rome, Sullivan will also meet with Luigi Mattiolo, diplomatic adviser to Italian Prime Minister Mario Draghi to continue coordinating the strong global response to Russian President Vladimir Putin's "war of choice," the source said.

 The United States and the Group of Seven advanced economies on Friday ratcheted up pressure on Russia by calling for revoking its "most favored nation" trade status, which would allow them to jack up tariffs on Russian goods.
 Trade made up about 46% of Russia's economy in 2020, much of that with China, its biggest export destination.